hyunjunian/Poor-Charlie-s-Almanack/en.md

 This brings me, at last, to the main purpose of my talk.
 Large educational implications exist, if my answer to Glotz’s problem is roughly right and if you make one more assumption I believe true—that most PhD educators, even psychology professors and business school deans, would not have given the same simple answer I did.
 And if I am right in these two ways, this would indicate that our civilization now keeps in place a great many educators who can’t satisfactorily explain Coca-Cola, even in retrospect, and even after watching it closely all their lives.
 This is not a satisfactory state of affairs.

-> Our civilization now keeps in place a great many educators who can’t satisfactorily explain Coca-Cola, even in retrospect, and even after watching it closely all their lives.
->

 Moreover—and this result is even more extreme—the brilliant and effective executives who, surrounded by business school and law school graduates, have run the Coca-Cola Company with glorious success in recent years also did not understand elementary psychology well enough to predict and avoid the New Coke fiasco, which dangerously threatened their company.
 That people so talented, surrounded by professional advisers from the best universities, should thus demonstrate a huge gap in their education is also not a satisfactory state of affairs.

 Such extreme ignorance, in both the high reaches of academia and the high reaches of business, is a lollapalooza effect of a negative sort, demonstrating grave defects in academia.
 Because the bad effect is a lollapalooza, we should expect to find intertwined, multiple academic causes.
 I suspect at least two such causes.

 First, academic psychology, while it is admirable and useful as a list of ingenious and important experiments, lacks intradisciplinary synthesis.
 In particular, not enough attention is given to lollapalooza effects coming from combinations of psychological tendencies.
 This creates a situation reminding one of a rustic teacher who tries to simplify schoolwork by rounding pi to an even three.
 And it violates Einstein’s injunction that “everything should be made as simple as possible, but no more simple.”
 In general, psychology is laid out and misunderstood, as electromagnetism would now be misunderstood if physics had produced many brilliant experimenters like Michael Faraday and no grand synthesizer like James Clerk Maxwell.

-> Academic psychology, while it is admirable and useful as a list of ingenious and important experiments, lacks intradisciplinary synthesis.
->

 Second, there is a truly horrible lack of synthesis blending psychology and other academic subjects.
 But only an interdisciplinary approach will correctly deal with reality—in academia as with the Coca-Cola Company.

 In short, academic psychology departments are immensely more important and useful than other academic departments think.
 And at the same time, the psychology departments are immensely worse than most of their inhabitants think.
 It is, of course, normal for self-appraisal to be more positive than external appraisal.
 Indeed, a problem of this sort may have given you your speaker today.
 But the size of this psychology department gap is preposterously large.
 In fact, the gap is so enormous that one very eminent university, Chicago, simply abolished its psychology department, perhaps with an undisclosed hope of later creating a better version.

-> Academic psychology departments are immensely more important and useful than other academic departments think.
-And at the same time, the psychology departments are immensely worse than most of their inhabitants think.
->

 In such a state of affairs, many years ago and with much that was plainly wrong already present, the New Coke fiasco occurred.
 Therein, Coke’s executives came to the brink of destroying the most valuable trademark in the world.
 The academically correct reaction to this immense and well-publicized fiasco would have been the sort of reaction Boeing would display if three of its new airplanes crashed in a single week.
 After all, product integrity is involved in each case, and the plain educational failure was immense.